danimesq/gitamigucho/README.md

 Credits
 ---

-Pokémon data and images are extracted from the [official Pokédex web site](http://www.pokemon.com/us/pokedex/).
-All Pokémon content is © Nintendo, Game Freak, and The Pokémon Company.
+Tamigucho data and images are extracted from the [official TamiPedia web site](http://tamigucho.com/tamipedia/).
+All Tamigucho content is (c) Gamlr, Plasmmer, and The Tamigucho DAO.

-Repokémon is not affiliated with GitHub, Nintendo, Game Freak, or The Pokémon Company in any way.
+Gitamigucho is not affiliated with GitHub in any way.

 The logo uses the [Pokémon font](https://www.dafont.com/pokemon.font).